From Bullet Trains to Bayonets: Looking for the Way in Bayonne

-The bullet-train glided to a stop at the station.
-The phrase, Gare de Bayonne, drifted by our window.
+The bullet train glided to a stop.
+The sign for Gare de Bayonne drifted past our window.

-Bob and I pulled on our packs and stepped to the asphalt below.
-We were too giddy to realize the scope of the trade.
-By means of that step we exchanged a futuristic mode of transport for the most primal form of all: our own feet.
-Little did we know that a month of time (and more physical and emotional energy than we could have imagined) would be required to cover the same distance that our bullet-train had consumed in just three hours and 52 minutes.
-We had come from Paris to southwest France to slow down and walk the Camino de Santiago, the pilgrim path, the Way of St James.
+Bob and I shouldered our packs and stepped onto the asphalt.
+We were too giddy to realize the gravity of the trade we’d just made: we had exchanged a futuristic marvel for the most primal transport of all—our own feet.
+Little did we know it would take a full month of time, and more physical and emotional energy than we could imagine, to cover the same distance our train had devoured in just three hours and 52 minutes.
+We had come from Paris to southwest France to slow down and walk the Camino de Santiago—the Way of St. James.

 The Gare de Bayonne marked the transition between flight and feet.